embarkpark/learning_design/modules/functions_1/activities/break_down_english_spec/README.md

 To execute the payment:

-1. request a transfer from the bank or from in-app balance
+1. request a transfer from the bank
-1. wait for approval
 1. update the UI

 Option B: